-The year 2007 was a good one for me for lots of reasons.
+The year 2007 was a good one for me for numerous reasons.
 Here’s one: It’s the year I got good at baking homemade bread thanks to a simple discovery that would go on to revolutionize the world of home baking.

 Presented in their book, Artisan Bread in Five Minutes a Day, authors Jeff Hertzberg, M.D. and Zoë Franḉois stated that anyone with an oven, flour, yeast, salt, and water could make authentic, artisan bread in just five minutes a day.

-Pour 3 cups of warm water (about 100 F., which is just slightly warm to the touch) into a large container that has a lid.
+Pour warm water (about 100 F., which is just slightly warm to the touch) into a large container that has a lid.

 Using a large wooden spoon or “dough whisk,” mix to incorporate but don’t worry about getting it to completely dissolve.

-Mix in 6 1/2 cups (2 pounds) all-purpose flour, adding it all at one time.
+Mix in all-purpose flour, adding it all at one time.

 Don’t knead!
 It’s not necessary.